-The following table indicates the approximate change in the Group's loss for the year and retained earnings in response to reasonably possible changes in the foreign exchange rates to which the Group has significant exposure at the end of reporting period.
-The sensitivity analysis includes balances between Group companies where the denomination of the balances is in a currency other than the functional currencies of the lender or the borrower.
+The following table indicates the approximate change in the Group's loss for the year and retained earnings in response to reasonably possible changes in the foreign exchange rate to which the Group has significant exposure at the end of reporting period.
+The sensitivity analysis includes balances between group companies where the denomination of the balances is in a currency other than the functional currencies of the lender or the borrower.

-201 14 2013
+2015 2014 Ĺ

-Increase/
+Increase/ Increase/

-(decrease)
+(decrease) (decrease)

-in loss for Increase/
+in loss for in loss for

-Appreciation/ the year and Appreciation/ (decrease) in
+Appreciation/ the year and Appreciation/ the year and

-(depreciation) (decrease)/ (depreciation) of loss for the year
+(depreciation) decrease/ (depreciation) decrease/

-of foreign increase in foreign exchange and (decrease)/
+of foreign (increase) of foreign (increase)

-exchange rates retained rates against increase in
+exchange rates in retained exchange rates in retained

-against HK\$ earnings HK\$ retained earnings
+against HK\$ earnings against HK\$ earnings

 % HK\$'000 % HK\$'000

-RMB 4% (3,847) 4% (495)
+2% (2,383) 4% (3,847)

-(4%) 3,847 (4%) 495
+(2%) 2,383 (4%) 3,847

-Euro 9% (4) 9% (223)

-(9%) 4 (9%) 223